-Five out of the 40 school-based CSE programs in this database produced significant negative effects for the main teen population or substantial subgroups-increases in sexual initiation, recent sex, oral sex, or pregnancy.
+Five out of the 40 school-based CSE programs represented in this database produced significant negative effects for the main teen population or substantial subgroups-increases in sexual initiation, recent sex, or al sex, or pregnancy.
 The field of prevention research stipulates that "serious negative effects on important outcomes" should disqualify a prevention program from being designated as "effective."
-Three of these programs are currently on the U.S. government's TPP list of evidence-based programs.
+Three of these programs are currently on the U.S. government's TPP list of evidence-based programs.75 a. ¡Cuídate!

-• ¡Cuídate!:

-A rigorous replication study of this program in a school classroom setting by an independent evaluator found no positive results and significant negative effects for substantial subgroups: program participants who were sexually active at baseline were more likely to have had recent sex six months after the program, and White participants were more likely to have had oral sex at the six-month follow-up.
+A rigorous replication study of this program in a school classroom setting by an independent evaluator (not the program developers) found no positive results and significant negative effects for substantial subgroups: program participants who were sexually active at baseline were more likely to have had recent sex six months after the program, and White participants were more likely to have had oral sex at the six-month follow-up.
 The study abstract seemed to downplay these negative impacts on important subgroups by stating, "Exploratory subgroup analyses suggest potentially problematic effects for some groups."

-- It's Your Game: Keep It Real (IYG): A rigorous replication study of IYG by an independent evaluator found a negative effect on the main population-a significant increase in teen sexual initiation 12 months after the program, and no positive impact on consistent condom use or other contraceptive use. - Teen Outreach Program (TOP): A replication study of this program by an independent evaluator found no positive effects on rates of sexual activity and an increase in the pregnancy rate for female participants at the end of the nine-month program. - Healthy for Life Program participants were significantly more likely to report having sex recently, 24 months after the program.
+76 b.
+It's Your Game: Keep It Real (IYG):

+A rigorous replication study of IYG by an independent evaluator found a negative effect on the main population-a significant increase in teen sexual initiation 12 months after the program, and no positive impact on consistent condom use or other contraceptive use.77 c.
+Teen Outreach Program (TOP):

+A replication study of this program by an independent evaluator found no positive effects on rates of sexual activity and an increase in the pregnancy rate for female participants at the end of the nine-month program.78 d.
+Healthy for Life e.
+Project SNAPP

+Program participants were significantly more likely to report having sex recently, 24 months after the program.79